-The Renovated National Road 1 Between Kinshasa, Kwango And Kwilu Is Boosting Economic Activity In The South-West Of The Democratic Republic Of Congo
+The renovated National Road 1 between Kinshasa, Kwango and Kwilu is boosting economic activity in the south-west of the Democratic Republic of Congo

 In the distance, men can already be seen busy loading huge blue plastic drums onto large trucks lined up in single file at the edge of the market.
 Their destination: Kinshasa, via National Road No. 1 or RN1.

-Modeste Mafangala, a road haulier, makes no secret of his satisfaction with a recent major change in his daily life: the repair of the Kinshasa–N'Djili–Batshamba section of the RN1.
+Modeste Mafangala, a road haulier, makes no secret of his satisfaction with a recent major change in his daily life: the repair of the Kinshasa–N'Dji–i–Batshamba section of the RN1.

 This improvement greatly facilitates interprovincial trade and creates momentum for regional economic integration.
 The impact on transport conditions is particularly evident.
 The journey between Kinshasa and Kikwit, and even Batshamba, now takes just six hours.
 In addition to reducing travel times, the improved road quality has also led to a significant reduction in the number of accidents.